xxiaoweii/tp/docs/UserGuide.md

 `search CS2100`

 ##### ACCEPTABLE VALUES:
-`KEYWORD`: Any non-empty string of alphanumeric characters.
+`KEYWORD`: Any non-empty string of alphanumeric characters (not case-sensitive).

 ##### EXPECTED OUTPUT ON SUCCESS:
 ```